-Once you have your website up and running and have established a blog host you wish to use, then you need to start producing content each month and produce a content calendar.
-You need to start by organizing your content and prioritize the topics that you want to focus on.
+Once you have your website up and running and have established a blog host you wish to use, then you need to start creating web content each month and produce a content calendar.
+You need to start by organizing your content ideas and prioritize the topics that you want to focus on.

 Decide How Frequently You Should Publish Content

 How often should you produce new content?
 That depends on your goals and your audience’s expectations.
 HubSpot recommends writing at least 16 blog posts every month.
-You could increase your traffic (and revenue) by 550% publishing at this rate, as opposed to only once a week.
+You could increase your organic traffic (and revenue) by 550% with content publishing at this rate, as opposed to only once a week.